RanSuLab/starter-academic/content/en/publication/Deep-Resp-Forest A deep/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *Methods*

 abstract: The identification of therapeutic biomarkers predictive of drug response is crucial in personalized medicine.
 A number of computational models to predict response of anti-cancer drugs have been developed as the establishment of several pharmacogenomics screening databases.
 In our study, we proposed a deep cascaded forest model, Deep-Resp-Forest, to classify the anti-cancer drug response as “sensitive” or “resistant”.
+We made three contributions in this study.
+Firstly, diverse molecular data could be effectively integrated to provide more information than single type of data for the classification.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.